15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 Mid-range

-The limited continental breakfast–we ended up skipping it and spending a few dollars for breakfast at Mercado Municipal every day instead, which was well worth it to us!
+We ended up skipping breakfast and spending a few dollars for breakfast at Mercado Municipal every day instead, which was well worth it to us!

 Check rates & book your stay at Bahia Chac Chi today!